heig-vd-dai-course/heig-vd-dai-course/14-java-network-concurrency/COURSE_MATERIAL.md

 In this course, we will focus on concurrency to manage multiple clients at a given time, even on a single-core processor.

+### What is a process?

+A process is a program in execution.
+It is identified by a process ID.

+Each process has its own memory space.
+It cannot access the memory space of another process and can have multiple threads.

+A process is a heavy-weight object.
+It is quite expensive to create and destroy.

+Processes can communicate with each other using inter-process communication (IPC) but it is quite complex to implement.

 ### What is a thread?

 A processor (or core) can manage multiple threads at the same time.
 A thread is